 Your right hand will hold me fast.” – PS 139:7-10

 We can find faith in poetry.

 When I was struggling with faith in college, I walked alongside my English professor from the classroom back to my dormitory.
-She was Jewish, and I asked her, what is even the point?
-Why read the Bible, if you can’t believe it?
+She was Jewish, and I remember asking her, what is even the point?
+Why read this Bible, if you can’t believe it?

-And this woman, not of my own faith, reminded me that I could read the Bible not just as history, anthropology, or an ethical guide—but also as poetry.
-In psalms (songs) like this, there’s a lyrical reflection on our life which brings perspective to our highs and lows.
+And this woman, not of my own faith, reminded me that I could read the Bible not just as history, as anthropology, or as an ethical guide—but also as poetry.
+In psalms (songs) like these, there’s a lyrical reflection on life which brings perspective to our highs and lows.

 I needed this perspective, because in my second year of college, I started experiencing more highs and lows.
-Everything in life was going well, but I started feeling anxious, aggressive, and confused.
-I got depressed, and overwhelmed.
-I started to withdraw, and then felt isolated.
-And although I found connection to God in study and research, thinking so intensely brought its own kind of disconnection.
+Everything was going well, yet I was feeling anxious, aggressive, and confused.
+I got depressed, and then overwhelmed.
+I started to withdraw, and felt isolated.
+I saw the campus counselor, but it wasn’t helping.
+And although I found connection to God through study and research, thinking so intensely brought its own kind of disconnection.

-In particular, I read Gerard Manley Hopkins, a Jesuit priest living in England in the 19th century, whose poetry connected in my own dark times, as when he wrote:
+In particular, I read Gerard Manley Hopkins, a Jesuit priest living in England in the 19th century, whose poetry connected with my own dark times, as when he wrote:

 I wake and feel the fell of dark, not day.

 What hours, O what black hours we have spent